tecnickcom/gogen/examples/service/README.md

 To quickly get started with this project, follow these steps:

 1. Ensure you have installed the latest Go version and Python3 for some extra tests.
-1. Clone the repository: `git clone https://github.com/gosrvlibexampleowner/gosrvlibexample.git`.
+1. Clone the repository: `git clone https://github.com/gogenexampleowner/gogenexample.git`.
-2. Change into the project directory: `cd gosrvlibexample`.
+2. Change into the project directory: `cd gogenexample`.
 3. Install the required dependencies and test everything: `DEVMODE=LOCAL make x`.

-Now you are ready to start developing with /gosrvlibexample!
+Now you are ready to start developing with /gogenexample!

 This project includes a *Makefile* that allows you to test and build the project in a Linux-compatible system with simple commands.